gilcu3/hullcaster/README.md

 # Hullcaster

-Hullcaster is a terminal-based podcast manager, built in Rust.
+Hullcaster is a terminal-based podcast manager, built-in Rust.
 It provides a terminal UI (i.e., an ncurses-like interface) to allow users to subscribe to podcast feeds, and sync feeds to check for new episodes.
 Episodes may be downloaded locally, played with an external media player, and marked as